lleixat/ambienter-vim/README.md

 ### Configuration

-You have to set your custom config in your `vimrc`, just like this:
+You have to set your custom config in your `vimrc`, just like that:

 ```viml
 let g:ambienter_config = {